Animal Agriculture: Environmental And Global Issues

-There are multiple factors that play a role in each of these issues, but there is no doubt that eating meat plays a very significant role.
+Multiple factors play a role in each of these issues, but there is no doubt that eating meat plays a very significant role.

-If we truly care about the environment and about living a sustainable life, we can drive electric cars, use solar panels, take shorter showers or recycle waste – but the biggest thing we can do for the environment is to stop eating animals.
+If we genuinely care about the environment and about living a sustainable life, we can drive electric cars, use solar panels, take shorter showers or recycle waste – but the most significant thing we can do for the environment is to stop eating animals.